Wang Baoming: Death

 Empress Dowager Wang's activities during the reigns of Emperor Ming and his son Xiao Baojuan are not completely clear.
-In 501, after a military rebellion by the general Xiao Yan had led to the death of Xiao Baojuan, Xiao Yan formally had Empress Dowager Wang become regent, even though he was actually in power, and it was in an edict issued in her name that Xiao Baojuan was demoted to the title of Marquess of Donghun.
+On 31 December 501, after a military rebellion by the general Xiao Yan had led to the death of Xiao Baojuan, Xiao Yan formally had Empress Dowager Wang become regent, even though he was actually in power, and it was in an edict issued in her name that Xiao Baojuan was demoted to the title of Marquess of Donghun on 3 January 502.
 In 502, Xiao Yan had Xiao Baojuan's brother Emperor He, whom he had put on the throne in 501 during his rebellion, yield the throne to him, and Empress Dowager Wang issued an edict confirming the transfer as well, formally ending Southern Qi and starting Liang Dynasty.
 Empress Dowager Wang was given a convoluted title of "Princess of Emperor Wen of Qi."
 She died in 512 and was posthumously honored as empress and buried with her husband Xiao Zhangmao, with imperial honors.